Many countries besides Great Britain and the United States took part in the Revolutionary War during the American Revolution.

 The conflict came to a head in April of 1775 when the colonists and the British troops engaged in the first battles of the Revolutionary War in Lexington and Concord.
 In response, King George III issued the Proclamation of Rebellion in August.

 After the Proclamation of Rebellion was issued and King George vowed to fight the rebellion with force, the colonists decided to cut all political ties with Great Britain.

 The Continental Congress officially declared independence from Great Britain on July 4, 1776.
 Shortly after, they sent a group of commissioners, led by Benjamin Franklin, overseas to negotiate an alliance with France.

 The Declaration was drafted and passed in order to allow for recognition of the United States by friendly foreign governments, such as France, who refused to consider the possibility of an alliance without it.

 France joined the Revolutionary War in 1778.
-France got involved in the war because it had lost the Seven Years’ War to the British in 1763 and wanted to regain the land it lost in North America.
+The French government decided to get involved in the war because it had lost the Seven Years’ War to the British in 1763 and wanted to regain the land it lost in North America during that war.

 France had begun considering an alliance with the colonists after they declared their independence in July of 1776 but started to rethink the decision after receiving news of General George Washington’s defeats in New York in August of 1776.